What Is a Reserve?

 After the observation period you will be placed in Reserve Tier I. The Reserve Tier I amount is the sum of all your payments processed over the past 7 days, or the amount of any unresolved transaction disputes (that is, buyer chargebacks and claims that are still in progress), whichever is greater.
 For Reserve Tier I, this typically means we will hold the funds processed for a transaction in reserve for 7 days after processing date before allowing you to withdraw them.

-For Amazon Payments Advanced, we process the payment when you submit to Amazon a request to capture funds.
+For Login and Pay with Amazon, we process the payment when you submit to Amazon a request to capture funds.

 Reserve Tier II